Four-manifolds, geometries and knots: Manifolds covered by

-\chapter{Manifolds covered by $S^2 \times R^2$}
+\chapter{Manifolds covered by $S^2 \times\mathbb{R}^2$}

 If the universal covering space of a closed 4-manifold with infinite fundamental group is homotopy equivalent to a finite complex then it is either contractible or homotopy equivalent to $S^2$ or $S^3$, by Theorem 3.9.
-The cases when $M$ is aspherical have been considered in Chapters 8 and 9.
+The aspherical cases have been considered in Chapters 8 and 9.
 In this chapter and the next we shall consider the spherical cases.
-We show first that if $\widetilde M\simeq S^2 $ then $M$ has a finite covering space which is $s$-cobordant to a product $S^2\times B$, where $B$ is an aspherical surface, and $\pi$ is the group of a $\mathbb{S}^2\times{\mathbb E}^2$- or $\mathbb{S}^2\times{\mathbb H}^2$-manifold.
-In \S2 we show that there are only finitely many homotopy types of such manifolds for each such group $\pi$.
-In \S3 we show that all $S^2$- and $RP^2$-bundles over aspherical closed surfaces are geometric.
-We shall then determine the nine possible elementary amenable groups (corresponding to the geometry $\mathbb{S}^2\times{\mathbb E}^2$).
-Six of these groups have infinite abelianization, and in \S5 we show that for these groups the homotopy types may be distinguished by their Stiefel-Whitney classes.
-After some remarks on the homeomorphism classification, we conclude by showing that every 4-manifold whose fundamental group is a $PD_2$-group admits a 2-connected degree-1 map to the total space of an $S^2$-bundle.
+We show first that if $\widetilde M\simeq S^2 $ then $M$ has a finite covering space which is $s$-cobordant to a product $S^2\times B$, where $B$ is aspherical, and $\pi$ is the group of a $\mathbb{S}^2\times{\mathbb E}^2$- or $\mathbb{S}^2\times{\mathbb H}^2$-manifold.
+In \S2 and \S3 we show that there are at most two homotopy types of such manifolds for each such group $\pi$ and action $u:\pi\to{Z/2Z}$.
+In \S4 we show that all $S^2$- and $RP^2$-bundles over aspherical closed surfaces are geometric.
+We determine the nine possible elementary amenable groups (corresponding to the geometry $\mathbb{S}^2\times{\mathbb E}^2$) in \S5.
+Six have infinite abelianization, and in \S6 we use Stiefel-Whitney classes to distinguish the related homotopy types.
+After some remarks on the homeomorphism classification, we show finally that every 4-manifold with fundamental group a $PD_2$-group admits a 2-connected degree-1 map to the total space of an $S^2$-bundle.
 For brevity, we shall let $\mathbb{X}^2$ denote both $\mathbb{E}^2$ and $\mathbb{H}^2$.